amai-imaimaimai/rust-study/readme.md

 ### statements and expressions

 > Statements are instructions that perform some action and do not return a value.
 Expressions evaluate to a resulting value.

+## control flow

+> One of the uses of a `loop` is to retry an operation you know might fail, such as checking whether a thread has completed its job.

+> Even in situations in which you want to run some code a certain number of times, most Rustaceans would use a `for` loop.